Nothing is ever certain with snake colors.

 - Texas Coral Snake

 ‘Live by the Sword, die by the Sword’ and ‘An ounce of prevention is worth a pound of cure’ are old proverbs which apply to how we treat snakes.
-It is much cleverer to avoid being bitten by a snake than to have to rush to a hospital to have it treated – that’s if they have anti-venom.
+It is much smarter to avoid being bitten by a snake in the first place, than to have to rush to a hospital to have it treated – and that’s assuming they have anti-venom.

 There are many tips on the Internet on how to avoid snakebites.
-Learning to identify the poisonous snakes of Texas is one sure way and then to simply leave them alone.
+Learning to identify the poisonous snakes of Texas is one sure way to stay safe.
+And then leaving them alone, of course.

 You’ll find snakes throughout the state of Texas.
-And in fact of the 254 counties, there are in Texas, every one of them has snakes.
+In fact, of the 254 counties in Texas, every one of them has snakes.

-◼ Then there is the, found in most of the central United States and as far south as Texas.
+Then there is the Plains Garter Snake, found in most of the central United States and as far south as Texas.
 It has a very distinctive yellow stripe from its head to tail, with the rest of its body being a gray-blackish color.
 It is a mildly venomous snake with the venom not being toxic to humans.